arla-sigl-2022/responsive-demo/README.md

     nvm use v16
   ```

-- INstall and start on your local host:
+- Install and start on your local host:
  ```sh
     npm install
     npm start